-If you feel you need to lose weight, talk to your GP first.
-The most effective way of losing weight is to cut down on fat and sugar but not to go on a crash diet.
+If you feel you need to lose weight, the most effective way of losing weight is to cut down on fat and sugar but not to go on a crash diet.
 Small regular meals will keep up your energy levels without adding to your weight.
 If you are breastfeeding, losing weight by eating healthily and taking regular moderate exercise such as a brisk 30-minute walk will not affect the quality or quantity of your milk.